tecnalia-advancedmanufacturing-robotics/kuka_experimental/kuka_rsi_hw_interface/krl/KR_C4/README.md

    * Close **RSI-Network** and maximize the SmartHMI.
 7. Reboot the controller with a cold restart (**Shutdown > Check *Force cold start* and *Reload files* > Reboot control PC**).
 8. After reboot, minimize the SmartHMI (**Start-up > Service > Minimize HMI**).
+9. Setup your computer with an IP address on the same subnet as the **RSI interface** on the controller.
+You can also have it on both subnets.
-9. Run **cmd.exe** and ping the IP of the PC you want to communicate with by typing **ping 192.168.250.10** (you will need to plug in a keyboard).
+10. Run **cmd.exe** and ping the IP of the PC you want to communicate with by typing **ping 192.168.250.10** (you will need to plug in a keyboard).
 If your **PC** has an IP address on the same subnet as the **Windows interface** on the controller, the controller should receive answers from the PC:

-* If this is not the case, add another IP address to the current PC connection (e.g. 192.168.1.xx) on the same subnet as the **RSI** interface.
+THE **RSI** interface will not be able to ping the PC, as it is a virtual interface, but the **PC** should be able to ping the **RSI** interface.

 ## 2. KRL Files